What does it consist of?

 Most of the time, doctors only suggest surgery if:

 - Other treatments have failed

-- Your sight is at risk
+- Your site is at risk

-- The aspect bothers you
+- The aspect that bothers you

 The procedure usually takes 30 to 45 minutes.
 You will probably wear a patch on the eye for a day or two.
 You can return to work or normal activities in a few days.